bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/unicode.md

 RegExp.prototype.unicode
 ========================

-The `unicode` property indicates whether or not the “`u`” flag is used with a regular expression. `unicode` is a read-only property of an individual regular expression instance.
+The `unicode` property indicates whether or not the "`u`” flag is used with a regular expression. `unicode` is a read-only property of an individual regular expression instance.

 Property attributes of `RegExp.prototype.unicode`